Justin-Sawyer/recipes-and-deliveries/README.md

 3. The ingredient adding process will be revisited in its entirety depending on customer feedback.
 Maybe it would be better to remove the prop `required` from the unit field, for example.

-## Recipe Box / Recipe relationship
+## Recipe Box to Recipe relationship

 The developer is not sure whether it would be possible to achieve this, but the developer would like to autmate the process that creates a relationship between these two models.
 Ideally, the flow would be as follows: